 - Without appropriate diagnostic testing, NPH is often misdiagnosed as Alzheimer’s disease or Parkinson’s disease, stroke, or other neurodegenerative conditions.
 Sometimes the symptoms are mistakenly attributed to “normal aging”.

-- NPH is one of the few causes of dementia that can be ameliorated through direct treatment.
+- NPH is one of the few causes of dementia that can be improved through direct treatment.